-Position Statement 15: Mental Health Parity in Health Insurance
+Position Statement 15: Parity in Health Insurance

 All people in America should have a right to health-care benefits, including needed behavioral health services.
 Mental Health America (MHA) calls on the federal and state governments to ensure, as a matter of law, that public and private health plans afford people access to needed behavioral health care and treatment on the same terms as surgical and other medical care.
 Such services should be subject to the same terms and conditions as care and treatment for any other condition, without regard to diagnosis, severity, or cause.

-With striking scientific advances over the last half century, behavioral health problems are now reliably diagnosed, and there is a range of treatments for virtually every such disorder.
+With striking scientific advances over the last half century, behavioral health problems are now reliably diagnosed, and there is a range of treatments for virtually every disorder.
 Those treatments have efficacy rates comparable to or exceeding those for many medical and surgical conditions.
 Yet all too often people with diagnosable mental disorders do not seek treatment.
-“Concerns about the cost of care – concerns made worse by the disparity in insurance coverage for mental disorders in contrast to other illnesses – are among the foremost reasons why people do not seek needed mental health care,” the Surgeon General observed in the landmark 1999 report on mental health.
-2
+“Concerns about the cost of care – concerns made worse by the disparity in insurance coverage for mental disorders in contrast to other illnesses – are among the foremost reasons why people do not seek needed mental health care,” the Surgeon General observed in his landmark 1999 report on mental health.

 The longstanding practice of providing unequal coverage for behavioral health and other medical care not only limits access to needed care, but subjects many Americans to the risk of major financial losses from out-of-pocket costs.
 At the most profound level, these practices reinforce the poisonous stigma underlying disparate treatment of “others.”
 That disparate coverage of behavioral health should be routine, and that discrimination against people with or at risk of behavioral health disorders should be lawful, is not only morally offensive in itself, but fosters a climate that tolerates and even encourages other forms of discrimination and weakens the fabric of equal-opportunity laws.

-Those opposing the 2008 legislation asserted that it would add to the cost of health care.
-But as the National Business Group on Health observed in its employer’s guide to behavioral health services, a number of parity studies have found that equalizing specialty behavioral health and general medical benefits will either not increase total healthcare expenses at all or will increase them by only a very modest amount of total healthcare premium.
-9 The real cost lies in not treating behavioral health disorders.
+Those opposing parity asserted that it would add to the cost of health care.
+But as the National Business Group on Health observed in its employer’s guide to behavioral health services, a number of parity studies have found that equalizing specialty behavioral health and general medical benefits either will not increase total healthcare expenses at all or will increase them by only a very modest amount of total healthcare premium.
+The real cost lies in not treating behavioral health disorders.
 As the National Business Group noted, the indirect costs associated with mental illness and substance-use disorders – excess turnover, lost productivity, absenteeism and disability – commonly meet or exceed the direct treatment costs, and have been estimated to be as high as $105 billion annually.

 Interim Regulations and Litigation Issues

+- The opposition (Chamber of Commerce) response is: “One of the most unexpected requirements of the [IR] is the requirement for parity for non-quantitative treatment limits.
 MHPAEA explicitly imposes parity requirements with respect to treatment limitations and financial requirements, as well as out-of-network coverage.
 The Act does not, however, expressly extend parity requirements to medical management techniques.
 In fact, the Act includes a rule of construction that states that nothing shall be construed as affecting the terms and conditions of the plan or coverage to the extent that the plan terms and conditions do not conflict with the Act's parity requirements.
 ERISA § 712(b).
-Since there is no explicit parity requirement for medical management in the Act, none should be implied in regulatory guidance by the Agencies."12
+Since there is no explicit parity requirement for medical management in the Act, none should be implied in regulatory guidance by the Agencies.”

-Residential Care for Eating Disorders: Studies thus far support the affordability of parity, and business support was and is premised on them.13 The first court tests of parity laws have come in cases challenging denial of coverage for residential care, and the first major appellate case concerned eating disorders.
+- Residential Care for Eating Disorders: Studies thus far support the affordability of parity, and business support was and is premised on them.
+But to the extent that parity drives residential rather than outpatient, community-based care, parity may have an unanticipated cost.
+The first court tests of parity laws have come in cases challenging denial of coverage for residential care, and the first major appellate case concerned eating disorders.

-Some medically necessary treatments for severe mental illness have no analog in treatments for physical illnesses.
-For example, it makes no sense in a case such as Harlick’s to pay for 100 days in a skilled nursing facility — which cannot effectively treat her anorexia nervosa — but not to pay for time in a residential treatment facility that specializes in treating eating disorders.
+“Some medically necessary treatments for severe mental illness have no analog in treatments for physical illnesses.
+For example, it makes no sense in a case such as Harlick’s to pay for 100 days in a skilled nursing facility — which cannot effectively treat her anorexia nervosa — but not to pay for time in a residential treatment facility that specializes in treating eating disorders.”

 Reporting on the decision, the New York Times concluded that:

 The insurers consider residential treatments not only costly — sometimes reaching more than $1,000 a day — but unproven and more akin to education than to medicine.
 Even some doctors who treat eating disorders concede there are few studies proving that residential care is effective, although they believe it has value.
-15

 The Times continued: